-The code contains necessary material and coolant properties, as well as clad-to-coolant heat-transfer correlations, for normal operation and AOOs for today's U.S.-based light water reactor (LWR) fuel designs.
-FAST-1.0.1 also contains preliminary materials and models for new LWR fuel concepts, such as accident tolerant fuel (ATF), and non-LWR fuel concepts such as metallic fuels for sodium fast reactors (SFRs).
+The code contains necessary material and coolant properties, as well as clad-to-coolant heat-transfer correlations, for normal operation through postulated accidents and AOOs for today's U.S.-based light water reactor (LWR) fuel designs.
+FAST-1.1 also contains preliminary materials and models for new LWR fuel concepts, such as accident tolerant fuel (ATF), and non-LWR fuel concepts such as metallic fuels for sodium fast reactors (SFRs).
 FAST has been developed for use on Windows and Linux operating systems.

-This document describes FAST-1.0.1, which is the second official version of this code.
-This document is one of a series of documents on FAST; the other documents detail the material properties used by FAST as well as its integral assessment to experiments and commercial data.
+This document describes FAST-1.1 and is one of a series of documents on the code; the other documents detail the material properties used by FAST as well as its integral assessment to experiments and commercial data.